-Night images are very solid.
+Night images are very solid with this 18 megapixel camera.
 We see high contrast photos and good illumination.
 You should be pleased with the night photos from a Strike Force Extreme.

 Video quality mimics picture quality.
 It is good, but for the best video resolution, you should look at the Browning Advantage cameras.

 In the past, many people get confused with the megapixel rating trail camera manufacturers advertise.
 Companies inflate the mpxl rating to attract eyes to their products.
 They do this through interpolation, whichdigitally adds megapixels to a photo without actually improving the picture.